 Welcome to our Reception learning page.
 We hope you enjoy finding out about our school day and what Reception looks like at Park.
 For further information, please read the Reception Handbook: Park Primary Reception Handbook- September 2021 Starters

 At Park we adhere to the Statutory Framework for the Early Years Foundation Stage.
 If you have any questions regarding our Early Years Provision, please speak to Mrs Ravi, our Reception Year Learning Leader.

 Reception Classes – the Explorers!

 At Park, each class is named after a notable figure.
 In Reception, we are named after explorers because we do lots of exploratory learning.
 There are three Reception classes with 30 children in each class.
 The classes are called Columbus Class, Cook Class and Da Gama Class.
 Each class has a teacher and a teaching assistant.

 Transition from Nursery to Reception

 At Park Primary children learn from Reception to Year 6.
-We do not currently have a nursery.
-Children join us from a range of nurseries in our surrounding area.
+As well as from our own Nursery, Little Park, children join us from a range of nurseries in our surrounding area.
 To aid in transition from nursery to Reception we:

 - Invite children and parents/ carers to ‘Stay and play’ sessions for 1 hour every week in the Summer term (May, June and July).
 This takes place after school.
 It is an opportunity to meet the other children who will be attending in September, talk to the teachers and access the provisions in each Reception learning area as well as begin to form relationships.

 - The teachers visit some nurseries to speak to key workers and continue to build relations with the children.

 - Nurseries are encouraged to bring children for a morning or afternoon to familiarise the children with their new setting.